 Preparing For Your Camp Interview

 We’re so excited you want to join our summer team!
-We’re working hard to make sure that our summer camp team is prepared and ready for the job they will be taking on.
-Having a team that is ready and enthusiastic starts even at the very beginning with the Interview!
+Having a team that is ready and enthusiastic starts even at the very beginning with the interview.
 The interview for most people is the first interaction you will have with our camp and is a glimpse into how we think you will work this summer.

 We hope this helps to prepare future staff for the interview and give understanding to what is coming in the hiring process.
 This way, you feel like you are as much in control as possible.
 You’ve applied to work at camp, and that’s perhaps the hardest part!
 This page is dedicated to helping you get ready for your interview and preparing you for a role as a Summer Camp Counselor/Staff.
 Please be sure to read this page in full.

 *You should only be here if you have already applied to camp and have set up an interview with us.*

 Below you will find the basics of a camp job: Dates, Pay, and Time Off/On.
 We want you to know these basics before your interview to help you decide if we are the right fit for your summer.
 You may have already read all about these in the "Thinking About a Summer Job" section of our website.